 Respondus LockDown Browser is a custom browser that locks down the testing environment within Blackboard.
 When students use Respondus LockDown Browser they are unable to print, copy, go to another URL, or access other applications.
 When an assessment is started, the computer is locked into the exam until it is submitted for grading.
 Compatible with Mac and Windows.

 YuJa Exam Proctoring allows the student to record video/audio and their computer screen while completing an exam.
 The recording is securely allocated to a centralized instructor folder which will avoid distribution of the exam recording by the student.

 Respondus LockDown Browser can be used in addition to YuJa Proctoring for an extra layer of exam security.

 UND Proctor Portal

 Some courses may allow use of in-person proctors or testing centers for proctored exams.
-Proctors are individuals who agree to supervise examinations and meet the criteria set forth by the University of North Dakota.
+Proctors are individuals who agree to supervise examinations and meet the criteria set forth by the University of North Dakota (see Proctor Policy below).
 Proctors have the responsibility of facilitating fairness and integrity during testing situations.